 Some organizations offer discounted or free tickets as an inducement to underwrite.
 We don’t.
 The ticket money goes to the performers, not us, and we’re not willing to take that away from them.

 We aren’t setting hard rates yet, just suggesting an introductory-discounted moving-target minimum threshold.
-Our suggested full-freight amount for big foundation and corporate support is $3,300 per year.
-For smaller entities that just can’t hit that hard, halve that: $1,650.
+Our suggested full-freight amount for big foundation and corporate support is $3,300 per year (because “33”, natch).
+For smaller entities that just can’t hit that hard, half that: $1,650.
 For good-hearted but slim-margined locally-owned affairs, $500 and up.
 This is for all the recognitions in all the collaterals during the full year, plus permanent embedding in the web clips.
-(We’re also not putting a strict definition on “big” or “successful” or “small.”
+(We’re not putting strict definitions on “big” or “successful” or “small.”
 Make a pitch that seems right and fair for both you and us.)

 We reserve the right to decline underwriters for any reason.